aless80/Zero-Waste-Locator/README.md

 For deploying the front end check the [Build](#Build) section below and the Angular [deployment documentation](https://angular.io/guide/deployment)

 #### dotenv
-Create a .env file with environment variables for the Node.js backend.
+Create a .env file with environment variables for the Node.js back-end.
 Use a template in .env_example.

 ```
 cp .env_example .env